openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 ### Upgrade / Downgrade Strategy

-The assisted service, its new controllers, and its CRDs will be distributed with Hive as part of one operator installed by Operator Lifecycle Manager.
+The assisted service, its new controllers, and its CRDs will be distributed with Hive as part of RHACM's operator installed by Operator Lifecycle Manager.
 They will continue to follow the upgrade approach that Hive already follows.

 If the backend service is unavailable for a short time during an upgrade, any agents trying to connect to the REST API will continuously re-try.